I like a man who is serious about sweets. Giuseppe Trapani, a 4th generation torrone maker in Sicily, fits the bill.

 The cooled nougat is then cut – first with a machine that scores the torrone, then finished by hand with a pizza cutter – which releases an intense aroma of toasted almonds.
 Mixed with the sweet fragrance of honey, the air becomes almost edible.

 Torronificio Trapani’s classic torrone bianco is available with almonds, a combination of almonds and pistachios, with hazelnuts, or as individual almond torroncini, covered in dark or white chocolate.
+New in 2018 is an almond torrone infused with saffron, that gives it a yellow color and an unusaul falor.
 I stocked up on a variety before stepping out into the disappointingly sugar-free air.

 Before I got to my car, I’d already unwrapped a torroncino.
 The dark chocolate coating was paper thin, just barely beginning to melt against my anxious fingers.
 And inside, oh my.
 It was packed with crunchy almonds, toasted to perfection, with just the right amount of creamy filling holding it all together in a sweet embrace.
 Torrone heaven.